jeroenmaagdenberg/Goodreads-QandA-ReviewSentiment/README.md

 5) `gr_sentiment.R`
 7) `am_sentiment.R`

-Then, run the source code files for the analyses (located in the `src/analysis` folder) in the following order:
+Then, run the source code files for the statistics and analyses (located in the `src/analysis` folder) in the following order:

 1) `summary_statistics.R`
 2) `regression.R`